 5. Hello Naturally Whitening Toothpaste

-The Naturally Whitening option from hello might be just what the dentist prescribed if you’re seeking a natural alternative to the harsh components found in many whitening toothpastes.
+The Naturally Whitening option from hello might be just what the dentist prescribed if you’re seeking a natural alternative to the harsh components of many whitening pastes.

-It contains components like coconut oil, aloe vera, tea tree oil, and farm-grown mint to freshen your breath and prevent cavities, as well as a calcium mineral blend to whiten your teeth.
+It contains components like coconut oil, aloe vera, tea tree oil, and farm-grown mint to freshen your breath and prevent cavities and a calcium mineral blend from whitening your teeth.

 Even better than the components used, welcome toothpaste is free of sodium lauryl sulfate (SLS), artificial sweeteners, colors, and parabens, as well as being vegan, gluten-free, and cruelty-free.